marcguery/varif/README.md

 ## Allele Sample Proportions (ASP)

-There are 2 cut-offs of minimal alternate ASP (minAltASP with `--ratio-alt`) and maximal reference ASP (maxRefASP with `--ratio-ref`) used by `varif` to determine if alleles are differentially distributed in a population.
-By default, minAltASP is equal to 0.8 and maxRefASP to 0.2.
+There are 2 cut-offs of minimal alternate ASP (minVSP with `--ratio-alt`) and maximal reference ASP (maxRSP with `--ratio-ref`) used by `varif` to determine if alleles are differentially distributed in a population.
+By default, minVSP is equal to 0.8 and maxRSP to 0.2.

 For each allele and for each sample, the ASP is calculated using the different allele read depths (ARD):

 ***ASP*** = (*alternate ARD*) / (*all alternates ARD* + *reference ARD*)

-If the ASP is above minAltASP, the allele is considered a true mutation, while if the ASP is below maxRefASP, it is considered a true reference.
-When the ASP is between maxRefASP and minAltASP, the genotype cannot be called and the allele is mixed.
+If the ASP is above minVSP, the locus is considered to carry the alternate allele only, while if the ASP is below maxRSP, it is considered to not carry the alternate allele at all.
+When the ASP is between maxRSP and minVSP, the genotype cannot be called and the locus is mixed.

 ## Minimal depth